Avdang-OS/Tinan/CONTRIBUTING.md

 ### Step 4.
 Invite your bot to your server.

 Step 4.1: Click on "OAuth2", afterward "URL Generator".
-Select `bot` and `applications.commands`.
+Select `bot` and `applications.commands` in the list of scopes.

 Step 4.2: Select "Administrator" in the list of bot permissions.